 So while you might be looking to save money on your building maintenance, the main thing you need to ensure is that you remain proactive with your maintenance approach.
 You actually have to spend on preventative maintenance to save on last minute repairs further down the track.
 This kind of approach will also ensure you get the best out of your building and its facilities in the future so make sure you don’t skimp on any critical items!

-All of this can be a lot to consider so why not seek professional guidance from a facilities management service provider.
+All of this can be a lot to consider so why not seek professional guidance from a facilities management company.

-Accord can offer a range of property services as well as advice on how to bring your maintenance costs down.
+Accord offers a range of facility management services as well as advice on how to bring your maintenance costs down.
 To get started simply call 1300 122 267, head to www.accordproperty.com.au/contact/ or email: firstname.lastname@example.org to get the conservation started.